 Spire plans to limit construction to daytime working hours to minimize impacts in residential areas.
-Construction near public schools is proposed for summer months, which will minimize noise disruptions.
+On the North County Extension, construction near a public school is proposed for the summer months, which will minimize noise disruptions when the school is in full operation.
+In addition, Spire was granted permission for environmental surveys from a private education institution Applied Scholastics International on the North County Extension and will continue to communicate with Applied Scholastics as the project progresses to easement discussions.
 Further information on these properties is included in Resource Report 8, Land Use, Recreation, and Aesthetics.

-There are two proposed horizontal directional drill ("HDD") crossings on the Project: one at the Mississippi River between Jersey County, Illinois and St. Charles County, Missouri, and one at the Missouri River between St. Charles County, Missouri and St. Louis County, Missouri.
+There are four proposed HDD crossings on the Project: one at the Mississippi River between Jersey County, Illinois and St. Charles County, Missouri; one at the Missouri River between St. Charles County, Missouri and St. Louis County, Missouri; one at US-67/Coldwater Creek in St. Louis County, Missouri; and one at Spanish Lake Park in St. Louis County, Missouri.
 The Project will comply with FERC's standards to limit noise impacts at NSAs near the proposed HDD sites, which are illustrated in Resource Report 9, Air and Noise Quality.
 Spire is planning on conducting HDD activities primarily during daytime working hours, except for pull-back activities which will require 24-hour operations for a short timeframe.